-A total of approximately $225,000 is available for all awards by the Ocean Life Institute in 2013, with a maximum total target budget of $75,000 for each proposal.
-Proposals will be for one year of funding, to be spent over a maximum of two years.
+A total of approximately $250,000is available for all awards by the Ocean Life Institute in 2014, with a maximum total target budget of $75,000 for each proposal.
+Proposals will be fully funded in 2014 and must be spent over a maximum of two years.

 Summaries of prior OLI awards are available at http://www.whoi.edu/page.do?pid=96466

 Awards are based on the quality of the proposed research project and its relevance to Institute themes.
 The awards may be used for salary support for Principal Investigators, postdoctoral investigators, support staff and graduate students, the development or purchase of equipment, sea-going activities, or any other tasks normally associated with research projects.
 Salary support will not be provided to those receiving substantial Institute or Institution salary support as Chairs, Fellows, Directors, Education Coordinators, etc. unless a strong justification is provided.
-Proposals should include a brief description of how the proposed work would fit with other existing or planned research projects, and/or contribute to longer-term programs, goals, and professional development.
+Proposals should include a brief description of how the proposed work would fit with other existing or planned research projects, and/or contribute to longer-term programs and goals of the Institution.

 Principal Investigators will be expected to participate in some activities of the Ocean Life Institute and to help communicate the results and implications of their research to donors, the public and to policy-makers in government.
 PIs may also be expected to work with the Institute Director and Institute Advisory Council in developing future research plans and activities for the Institute.

 The following factors will be considered in granting the awards:

 - Quality of proposal (scholarship, innovation, research approach, scientific importance)

 - Relevance to the Institute’s mission and related initiatives: